 What Is PMIS?

-A project management information system (PMIS) is how information needed to run a project is organized.
+A project management information system (PMIS) is how a project’s information is organized.
 It collects and uses project information through one or more software applications.
 What these programs do is help project managers to plan, execute and close their project.
 It’s a way to organize that flood of information, so you don’t drown in data.

 There are different types of PMIS software, but most share feature sets that include tools for scheduling, work authorization, information collection and distribution, etc. Some will also have automated gathering and reporting on key performance indicators (KPIs).
 Others are simply a collection of files.